SpacePanda7077/mining_frenzy/README.md

 -   when this the mining is over you can mint found resources and use it to upgrade your character or tools for digging

 ## How it works
--Character : honey comb protocol help by using character as the main player of the game,each character has it secial dungeon they can mine(common_character- common-dungeon ... etc)
+- Character : honey comb protocol help by using character as the main player of the game,each character has it secial dungeon they can mine(common_character- common-dungeon ... etc)
--Resources : There are two types of resources in the game (Tools and consumables)
+- Resources : There are two types of resources in the game (Tools and consumables)
  - Tools: this are tool you use for for digging and they are of different rarities.
- - Consumables: these are resources that you get while mining such as coal, jade, gold, diamonds -Reciepe : the reciepe is used for crafting new tools
+ - Consumables: these are resources that you get while mining such as coal, jade, gold, diamonds
+- Reciepe : the reciepe is used for crafting new tools
--Mission: is used in game to enter a dungeon which last 3 mins and to replenish the characters oxygen (idle-reward)
+- Mission: is used in game to enter a dungeon which last 3 mins and to replenish the characters oxygen (idle-reward)

 ## ✨ Core Features